 - Edit DHCP options set

 - Create flow log

 Flow logs are created fro any resources in VPC to trace and see IP traffic flow information.
-Rest of the options are self explanatory.
+The rest of the options are self-explanatory.
 Here you can modify VPc and delete VPC too.